smorken/smorken.github.io/index.md

 ## R

-Experience in debugging and writing R code integrated with C++ (using RCpp) for prototyping new version of scientific computing platform.
+* Experience in debugging and writing R code
+* Prototyping new version of scientific computing platform using C++ and R integrated with the RCpp package

 ## Language Interoperability